ornladios/ADIOS2/docs/user_guide/source/bindings/bindings.rst

 .. tip::

    Prefer the C++11 bindings if your application C++ compiler supports the 2011 (or later) standard.
-For code using previous C++ standards (98 or 03) prefer the C bindings for ABI compatibility.
+For code using previous C++ standards (98 or 03) use the C bindings for ABI compatibility.

 .. caution::